rrsk/Memories/README.md

 Getting the opportunity to extend the idea during Mhacks Nano.

 ## What's next for Memories
-There us a need for Social Network integration like facebook and twitter to leverage upon the basic idea without disturbing the basic sanctity of our app.
+There is a need for Social Network integration like facebook and twitter to leverage upon the basic idea without disturbing the basic sanctity of our app.